tttuuu13/homework/авс/IHW1/README.md

 	mv a0 s0
 	la a1 array_a
 	input_array a1 a0
+	mv s2 a1 # store array_a

-	# Filter array and save to B
+	la s3 array_b # save array_b

-	la a0 array_a
-	mv a1 s0
+	mv a1 s2
-	la a2 array_b
+	mv a2 s0
+	mv a3 s3
-	mv a3 s1
+	mv a4 s1
-	filter_array a0 a1 a2 a3 # sets a0 to B's length

-	# Print array B
-	print_array a2 a0
+	jal main

 	# Restore registers
 	lw s0 (sp)